-Nigrospora sphaerica is a fungus that inhibits proper absorption of moisture and nutrients by the St. Augustine grass roots, thereby causing the grass blades to turn yellow.
+Nigrospora sphaerica is a fungus that inhibits the proper absorption of moisture and nutrients by the St. Augustine grassroots, thereby causing the grass blades to turn yellow.
 You can identify this problem by examining the lateral runners that sprout from the base of the grass blades.
 If they’re decaying and have a dark brown color, then you probably have Nigrospora stolon rot fungi in your lawn.

-Nigrospora stolon rot fungi are usually attracted to high temperature and dry conditions.
+Nigrospora stolon rot fungi are usually attracted to high temperatures and dry conditions.
 Therefore, you can prevent the problem by keeping your St. Augustine lawn adequately watered during the summer months.
-Meanwhile, treatment entails application of a good-quality commercial fungicide.
+Meanwhile, treatment entails the application of a good-quality commercial fungicide.